 On the completion / settlement date it is important to liaise with our Aviemore office and respective solicitors prior to arranging to collect keys etc. We are unable to pass over the property keys until all funds are seen to have cleared into the appropriate account and been verified by the acting solicitor!
 Thereafter, you can relax in you new home.

 Residential Property for Lease : Our Aviemore Office will also be pleased to provide you with a selection of properties for Lease which are available, normally for a minimum of six months with the majority of properties being offered on a "furnished" or "unfurnished" basis with a small number accepting pets.
 This enables you to re-locate to the area with a comfortable base whilst you establish whether the area is really suitable for your needs.

 All Tenancy Agreements with H.P.S. stipulate a minimum of 2 Calendar Months Notice.

 You can get most of the information you require from our website (home report/viewing request etc) but please don't hesitate to contact the office should you have any further queries, we will be happy to be of assistance.

 Call us on 01479 810 020 or email us on firstname.lastname@example.org for more information

 We recommend any viewings are arranged at least 48 hours in advance in conjunction with the Viewing Agent.
-We ask all clients who are viewing any property with our agency to telephone us at least One Hour before arrival to ensure/confirm an agency representative is available to accompany them especially over the winter period.
+We ask all clients who are viewing any property with our Agency to confirm by telephone /email at least One Hour before arrival to ensure an Agency representative is available to accompany them especially over the winter period.